 In the baseline model, the firm learns from stock price and makes investment decisions.
 In Section 4.1 we extend the model to show that as long as stock price transmits information to some stakeholders of the firm whose decisions affect the firm value, the same trade-off of liquidity provision and investment efficiency for disclosure remains.
 However, letting the firm be the decision maker has one advantage of making the model cleaner.
-Because the firm as a decision maker could still utilize the undisclosed information, disclosure affects the information available to the decision maker (the firm) only through the learning from stock price.
+Because the firm as a decision maker could still utilize the undisclosed information, disclosure affects the firm's investment efficiency only through its learning from stock price.
 All parties are risk neutral and the risk-free rate of gross return is normalized to be 1.
-The timeline of the model consists of four dates, as depicted in Figure 1.
+The time-line of the model consists of four dates, as depicted in Figure 1.

-Date 1 2 3 4 Firm commits to Speculator acquires Firm observes Cash flow a disclosure level a signal; Firm stock price and is realized. and issues shares makes disclosure; chooses investment. to original investors. liquidity shocks realized; Firm shares traded in secondary market.
-Figure 1: The Timeline
+Date 1 2 3 4 Firm chooses a Speculator acquires Firm observes Cash flow disclosure level β ; a signal y ; then firm price P and is realized. then primary market makes disclosure x ; chooses investment K . for firm shares opens. liquidity shock n realized; Firm shares traded in secondary market at price P .
+Figure 1: The Time-line

 At date 1, the firm owns a stochastic technology that produces cash flow at date 4.
-The firm issues equity shares to a continuum of ex ante identical investors (original investors) in the primary market.
-The total mass of investors is normalized to be 1 and the total number of shares is normalized to be 1 share per capita.
-In pricing the shares, the original investors at date 1 expect that they will have stochastic liquidity shocks at date 2 that can only be satisfied by trading in the secondary market.
-In addition, the firm sets the disclosure policy at date 1.
-The disclosure policy commits the firm to fully disclose its information at date 2 with probability $\beta \in (0, 1)$ before the secondary market opens.
-With probability $1 - \beta$ , nothing is disclosed. $\beta$ thus measures the quality of disclosure.
+The firm sets the disclosure policy β at date 1 and then issues equity shares to a continuum of ex ante identical investors (original investors) in the primary market at the price of V. The disclosure policy β commits the firm to fully disclose its information at date 2 with probability $\beta \in [0, 1]$.
+With probability $1 - \beta$, nothing is disclosed. β thus measures the quality of disclosure.1 The total mass of investors is normalized to be 1 and the total number of shares is normalized to be 1 share per capita.